Section 1 - General information

 What is the maximum speed of a Voi e-scooter?

 Speeds are capped at 15.5 mph, per U.K. regulation.
-However, the Northamptonshire trial will be capped at 12.4mph and at the start of the launch in new trial areas, the maximum speed will be 10 mph.
-This speed limit will increase as the trial progresses up to 12.4mph, but it’s been put in place initially for safety reasons and to help riders feel more comfortable on the scooters.
+However, in Northamptonshire e-scooters will be capped at 12.4mph.
 It is worth noting that private e-scooters — which are illegal to ride unless on private land or with express permission of a landowner — can travel at much higher speeds.

 How do riders start using an e-scooter?

 To get started, a user needs to download the Voi app from the App Store or Google Play to create an account.
+A user must also verify their driving licence in the app before beginning their first ride.
 A user can locate an available scooter in the app.
 When the user is standing next to the scooter, they can unlock it with the app.
-Visit www.voiscooters.com for further information.

 What does it cost to use a Voi e-scooter?

 It costs £1 to unlock the scooter and then £0.20 per minute of usage.
-Voi also offers 24-hour (at £10) and 30-day (at £40) subscriptions that allows users to take an unlimited number of rides at a fixed rate.
-The subscriptions can be purchased in the app.
-There are also special rates for students, NHS and emergency services personnel, and those on low incomes.
-There is more information about these special rates and how to apply at https://www.voiscooters.com.
+Voi also offers 24-hour day passes and 30-day monthly passes.
+To view costs and purchase passes please visit the app.
+There are also special rates for students, NHS, and emergency services personnel, and those on low incomes.
+There is more information about these special rates and how to apply on the Voi 4 all web page.

 Are users insured when using Voi e-scooters?